anasnazz/anasnazz/README.md

 ### Hi there 👋

-I'm Anas, a first-year Computer Science B.Tech student with a passion for full-stack development and a strong interest in the field of Artificial Intelligence.
+I'm Anas, a second-year Computer Science B.Tech student with a passion for full-stack development and a strong interest in the field of Artificial Intelligence.
 I'm constantly learning and exploring new technologies to improve my skills and stay up-to-date with the latest industry trends.

 #### 💻 Skills